 A manufacturing company with 1,000 employees in Wisconsin or Illinois could be looking at approximately $500,000 in total health care and related costs due to substance abuse.
 Want to view how much substance abuse could cost your company?
 Try this cost calculator.

-Reduce Stigma, Debunk the Myths
+Reduce Stigma of Opioid Addiction, Debunk the Myths

 “Let’s reduce stigma,” said Poznanovich.
 He then debunked two common myths about addiction.